 I'm really excited about this program for a few reasons.

 First, Little League is usually a gateway to becoming a fan of Major League Baseball.
 Many kids will choose their favorite team based on their corresponding Little League team.
 This leads to kids wearing Cardinals, Yankees, Cubs and any number of other team hats around San Diego.
-I've asked some of those kids on occasion why they are wearing and rooting for an opposing team when they are from San Diego.
+I've asked some of those kids on occasion why they are supporting and rooting for an opposing team when they are from San Diego.
 Almost always it's for no other reason than their Little League affiliation.

-I never played Little League myself, but Jonny was telling me that in his League growing up in the 80's that they didn't even have team named after the Padres.
+I never played Little League myself, but Jonny was telling me that in his League growing up in the 80's that they didn't even have a team named after the Padres.
 No one wanted to be associated with them, probably the result of some lack luster Padres clubs and transplanted Little League coaches and administrators.

 With the Padres reaching out to kids between the ages of 4-12 and saturating the leagues with Padres jerseys and caps they are laying a foundation for future Padres fans that we need desperately.
 Just as important they are instilling a sense of civic pride.